Jaaneey/intro-to-counting/README.md

 Once you know about the Fundamental Counting Principle, you can begin to count more complicated sets of objects.

-One common counting problem is to count the number of _permutations_, or rearrangements, of som set of numbers.
+One common counting problem is to count the number of _permutations_, or rearrangements, of some set of numbers.
 For example, consider the array `[1, 2, 3]`.
 There are six permutations of this array:

 ```js
 [1, 2, 3]